AiJared/DSA_in_python/README.md

 Check out its implementation in the file doubly_linked_list.py

+<b>iii.
+Delete at the end</b>

+Well it is also possible to delete a node at the end of the doubly linked list in Python using the steps below.

+- Check if the list is empty, that is, head is None.
+If it is empty, there is nothing to delete.
+- If the list has only one node, set the head to None to delete the node.
+- Traverse the list to find the last node.
+- Set the next pointer of the second-to-last node to None.
+- Optionally, free the memory allocated to the deleted node.

+Check out the implementation in Python in the file doubly_linked_list.py

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.